shapeshed/shapeshed.com/content/posts/matt_cutts_of_google_speaks_on_seo.md

-{
-  "title": "Matt Cutts Of Google Speaks On SEO", "date": "2006-08-02T00:00:00+01:00",
++++
+date = "2006-08-02T00:00:00+01:00"
-  "description": "Matt Cutts of Google has published six videos where he speaks on SEO from Google's perspective (well his own but he works there).
+description = "Matt Cutts of Google has published six videos where he speaks on SEO from Google's perspective (well his own but he works there).
 He gives some interesting insights and offers a few recommendations.
-Most of the recommendations we know about but it is good to hear them from the horse's mouth.", "tags": [
+Most of the recommendations we know about but it is good to hear them from the horse's mouth." tags = ["SEO", "Google"] title = "Matt Cutts Of Google Speaks On SEO"

-    "SEO",
-    "Google"
-  ]
-}
++++

 * Make sure your site is crawlable.
 Use Lynx to see how search engines will see the site and ensure you can navigate it with a text browser.
 * Compelling content is key